besi/language-detection/README.md

 // Available Languages: First entry is assumed to be the default language.
 $availableLang = ['en', 'de', 'fr'];

+// All methods chained.
+The last method that detects a language wins.
 $langDetection = new \Unicate\LanguageDetection\LanguageDetection($availableLang);
 $lang = $langDetection->byHeader()->byCookie()->byUri()->byParam()->getLang();